 - Allows other donor agencies to measure the success of civil society programming and inform strategic planning

 - Provides capacity building service providers with a description of CSO capacity needs

 - Helps advocacy organizations pinpoint and publicize issues in the legal/institutional environment that hinder CSOs' work

 Click here to learn more about CSOSI's methodology.

-We have 70+ local partners in five different regions in Central and Eastern Europe and Eurasia, Asia, Middle East and North Africa, Sub-Saharan Africa, and Latin America (Mexico).
+Implementing Partners (IPs) - local CSOs with a combination of research, convening, and advocacy skills - play an essential role in developing the CSOSI.
+The CSOSI currently works with more than 70 IPs in Central and Eastern Europe and Eurasia, Asia, Middle East and North Africa, Sub-Saharan Africa, and Latin America (Mexico).